 Why Bin the Pin

 Welcome to our 5-part blog series on why to Bin the Pin.
 In this fifth post, Henrik Knudtzon, Chief Financial Officer at IDEX Biometrics explains Why Bin the Pin.
+Our previous post in Bin the Pin looked at the power of your fingertip.

 We’re very wary of protecting data stored on our mobile phones.
 People who have been using Personal identification numbers (PINs) on phones are gradually switching to finger recognition technology to unlock their devices to ensure the highest level of security.
 Well, if we are so protective of our mobile phones, then why aren’t we equally cautious of our payment transactions?